My name is Chloe Tomlinson, and I am State Representative-Elect for Chittenden-21.

 Winooski is such a unique and vibrant place — a small city with a big spirit.
 I am proud to live here, where you can walk to dozens of bustling local businesses and hear your neighbors speaking a variety of languages.

-I am running because I love my city and I love Vermont.
+I ran because I love my city and I love Vermont.
 We’re facing a myriad of challenges right now, but there is so much potential for us to collectively build the future we want.
 I hope to help facilitate the creation of solutions to these deeply interconnected issues.

 To start, we need to urgently advance legislation that addresses the housing crisis, so that Winooski remains a place where members of our community can put down roots and not be forced to leave.
 We also must work together to fight the climate crisis, moving toward a just transition of sustainable solutions and away from fossil fuels.